VMBlakelock/destination-date-night/README.md

 - Chrome, using Google Developer Tools
 Chrome was used for testing on Laptop, Tablet and Android devices.

-- Safari, was used on the I phone tests.
+- Safari, wasnt used for testing on an I phone or Mac, due to not having access to these type of devices.

 ### Devices tested

 Mobile:
 - Android - Samsung Galaxy A40 - Outcome: Site works perfectly.
 No bugs found.
-All everything is responsive.
+All is responsive.
-- Android - Samsung Galaxy A20 -
+- Android - Samsung Galaxy A20 - Outcome: Site works perfectly.
+No bugs found.
+All is responsive.
-- Android - Samsung Galaxy S10
+- Android - Samsung Galaxy S10 - Outcome: Site works perfectly.
+No bugs found.
+All is responsive.
-- IOS - Iphone - xxxxx

 Laptop:
 - Toshiba Satellite C850 - Outcome: Site works perfectly.
 No bugs found.
 All everything is responsive.

-Tablet:
-- xxxxxxx

 ## Evaluation